Swetha-ramasamy/LiveCricketScore-App/README.md

 ## Deployment platform used:
   - Render – for both back end and front end
-  - Mobile App – APK build (Note: the APK file in mobile phone is not working as it requires permission for the internet)
+  - Mobile App – APK build (Note: the APK file in mobile phone requires permission for the internet)

 ## WebSocket:
   - socket.io is used.